 Now!
 Any age is a good age to begin training.
 If you have a new puppy, training can start as early as 8 weeks of age.
 Senior dog?
 No problem!
 It turns out that you CAN teach an old dog new tricks.
 Training your dog helps to ensure that your pet becomes, and stays, a lifelong companion.
 Regardless of your dog's age, we can help!

-At Central Pet we understand that no two dogs are alike.
-Because of this, we offer individual training at home or on site, group classes and our famous Board & Train program.
-We cover basic obedience, all levels of agility, Canine Good Citizen, therapy dog readiness, scent work, snake & toad avoidance and more!
-Request to join a class or call our trainer today for a consultation to discuss your goals.
+At Central Pet, we understand that no two dogs are alike.
+Because of this, we offer individual training at home or on-site, group classes, and our famous Board & Train program.
+We cover basic obedience, snake & toad avoidance, and more!
+Additionally, Canine Good Citizen classes will be offered in the near future.

 It works!
 Our dog trainer has load of experience with dogs and understands that every dog is unique and that cookie-cutter training doesn't work for every pet.
 We get to know you and your pet personally; your personalities, wants and needs.
 This allows us to customize each lesson to your pup in a way that they relate to.
 Our years of proven results speak for themselves!
 Interested in learning more?
 Contact our trainer today!